Hiring Employees in India vs Contractors: 2023 Small Business Guide

 Step 3: Use an Independent Contractor Agreement

-When hiring international contractors, instead of providing a job offer, you’ll be having an independent contractor agreement signed.
-Indian law does not require you to use one, but we highly recommend doing so.
+When partnering with international contractors, instead of providing a job offer, you’ll both sign an independent contractor agreement.
+Indian law does not require you to use one—except in Delhi and Karnataka—but we highly recommend doing so.
 This agreement will lay out the terms and conditions of your relationship, stating clearly what you need the independent contractor to do and that there is no employer-employee relationship.

 Your agreement should include: